jweisman/display-users-home-library/README.md

 ![Find and Manage Users Screen](./cloudapp/src/assets/find_and_manage_users_screen.png)

 # Issues and defects
-Please use the GitHub “Issues” to report defects
+Please use the GitHub “Issues” to report defects.

+# Ideas for expansion
+Feel free to [suggest](mailto:yakirs@technion.ac.il?subject=[GitHub]%20Display%20users%20home%20library%20Alma%20cloud%20app) new ideas and field requirements (from the **user** API).

 # License
 [BSD 3-Clause License](./LICENSE)